rdmpage/taxonomy-GBIF-manuscript/README.md

 ## Insects

 Across insects some 56,999 species names are potentially problematic (Fig. Insecta).
-This number represents approximate five percent of the total number of insect species in GBIF.
+This number represents approximately five percent of the total number of insect species in GBIF.

 ![Insecta](https://raw.github.com/rdmpage/taxonomy-GBIF-manuscript/master/figures/insects-plot.png)

 Fig. Insecta Potentially problematic species names in insects.

 The families with the largest number of problematic names are the Noctuidae (Lepidoptera), Cerambycidae (Coleoptera), and Tachinidae (Diptera).
-These are large families so this is perhaps expected, however some families have disproportionate numbers of potential issues, such as the fly families Syrphidae and Tachinidae.
+These are large families so this is perhaps expected, however some families have disproportionately high numbers of potential issues, such as the fly families Syrphidae and Tachinidae.

-The fruit fly family Drosophilidae was explored further.
-Generic limits in this family vary among classifications,
+The fruit fly family Drosophilidae, a well known source of nomenclatural issues [Dalton 2010] was explored further.
+Generic limits in this family vary among classifications which may also differ on whether given name deserves generic or merely subgeneric rank.
+As a consequence the genus *Drosophila* is connected to 39 clusters of species names, the largest comprising names only associated with Drosophila in the GBIF classification.
+As but one example of a problematic names, GBIF has both *Drosophila serriflabella* Okada, 1966 and *Lordiphosa serriflabella* (Okada, 1966) (from IRMNG and CoL, respectively).
+This fly was first described as *Drosophila (Sophophora) serriflabella* by [Okada 1966], who subsequently [Okada 1984] transferred it to the *Drosophila* subgenus *Lordiphosa* resulting in the name *Drosophila (Lordiphosa) serriflabella*.
+[Grimaldi 1990] elevated *Lordiphosa* to genus level, so the name becomes *Lordiphosa serriflabella*.
+GBIF has just two of the various names assigned to this fly, and is unaware that the names are synonyms.

 ## Typographic errors